Diversity in Schumpeterian games: Introduction

-{\bf Our contribution.} In this paper, we reinforce the message by describing how changes in diversity influence the evolution of the economic system.
+{\bf Our contribution.} In this paper, we show how changes in diversity of products influence the evolution of the economic system.
 In this way, we address the second question and examine how an increase in diversity due to relevant innovation can affect the ratio of innovators, thereby changing the structure of the economy.
-We propose the concept of economic diversity, in which consumer needs are revealed through the structure and weight of the products' attributes, assuming that consumers can evaluate the features of any good with respect to their internal hierarchy of needs\footnote{In the spirit of Menger, see \cite{MengerCarl1871PrinciplesEconomics}.}.
-This approach enables us to identify and weigh all the relevant attributes that a product or a technology possesses and to calculate its diversity\footnote{According to the definition of a function of diversity proposed by Nehring and Puppe \cite{Nehring2002ADiversity}.}.
-We consider technologies that possess different attributes, with a relevant innovation that not only shares some of the relevant attributes of the old technology but also has a {\it new} and relevant attribute.
-The increase in diversity caused by innovation may encourage firms to innovate.
+We propose the concept of economic diversity, in which consumer needs are revealed through the structure and weight of the products' attributes, assuming that consumers can evaluate the features of any good with respect to their internal hierarchy of needs (in the spirit of \citet{MengerCarl1871PrinciplesEconomics}).
+This approach enables us to identify and weigh all the relevant attributes that a product or a technology possesses and to consider its diversity (according to the definition of a function of diversity proposed by \cite{Nehring2002ADiversity}).
+In this way, it enables us to look at (relevant) innovation through the lenses of diversity (determined by relevant attributes) and dissimilarity of new products/technologies compared to existing ones.
+Then the increase in diversity caused by innovation may encourage firms to innovate.
+Thus, the change in diversity impacts payoffs of agents, and it is identified as an important factor of the evolution of the system.